The National Honor Society for Religious Studies and Theology

 - Student Membership (and Alumni Membership)

 - a.
-Undergraduate students matriculated in qualified institutions as described in III.2A below are eligible for induction if they have 1) completed at least three semesters (or five quarters) at an institution having a local TAK chapter in good standing, 2) completed a minimum of twelve semester credits or eighteen quarter credits in courses representing Religious Studies or Theological Studies, 3) attained a grade point average of at least 3.5 (on a 4-point scale) in such courses, 4) attained at least a 3.0 grade point average in their total academic program to date, and 5) been ranked in at least the upper 35% of their class in general scholarship at the time of induction.
+Undergraduate students matriculated in qualified institutions as described in III.
+2A below are eligible for induction if they have 1) completed at least three semesters (or five quarters) at an institution having a local TAK chapter in good standing, 2) completed a minimum of twelve semester credits or eighteen quarter credits in courses representing religious studies or theology, 3) attained a grade point average of at least 3.5 (on a 4-point scale) in such courses, 4) attained at least a 3.0 grade point average in their total academic program to date, and 5) been ranked in at least the upper 35% of their class in general scholarship at the time of induction or met equivalent standards at the discretion of the chapter representative.

 - b.
-Graduate or post-baccalaureate degree students matriculated in similarly qualified institutions, and in degree programs in Religion or Theology, are eligible for induction if they have 1) completed at least one half of the residency requirements for their current degree program at an institution with a local chapter of TAK, and 2) attained at least a 3.5 grade point average in this course work.
+Graduate or post-baccalaureate degree students matriculated in similarly qualified institutions, and in degree programs in religious studies or theology, are eligible for induction if they have 1) completed at least one half of the residency requirements for their current degree program at an institution with a local chapter of TAK, and 2) attained at least a 3.5 grade point average in this course work.

 2. Honorary Members

-- a.
-Individuals holding faculty rank at an institution with a local chapter, and in the discipline of Religious or Theological Studies, are eligible for induction if they have completed at least one semester (or two quarters) in that appointment.
+a.
+Individuals holding faculty rank at an institution with a local chapter, and in the discipline of religious studies or theology, are eligible for induction if they have completed at least one semester (or two quarters) in that appointment.

-- b.
-Other individuals who have clearly established a record of excellence in their own right, and shown consistent support and encouragement of these academic disciplines and the students within them shall, at the discretion of the local chapter, be eligible for induction.
+b.
+Other individuals who have clearly established a record of achievement and shown consistent support and encouragement of these academic disciplines and the students within them shall, at the discretion of the local chapter, be eligible for induction.
+Current students are not eligible for honorary membership.

 The Board of Directors may, at its own discretion, create a lifetime membership for those already inducted but having met additional criteria established by the Board.